Doner kebab: France

 Turkish immigrants also brought doner kebab to France, where it became especially popular with the country's large North African population, in the 1980s.
-A typical kebab consists of bread stuffed with döner meat shavings, lettuce, sliced tomato and onions, with a choice of sauce including sauce blanche, a mayo-yogurt sauce.
+A typical kebab consists of bread stuffed with doner meat shavings, lettuce, sliced tomato and onions, with a choice of sauce including sauce blanche, a mayonnaise-yogurt sauce.
 Kebabs are usually served with french fries, often stuffed into the bread itself.
-In Paris, this variation is called Sandwich grec ("Greek sandwich").
+In Paris, this variation is called sandwich grec ("Greek sandwich").
 Doner kebab is the third most popular fast food in France, next to hamburgers and pizza, with more than 10,000 kebab shops selling about 300 million a year.